-Drupal Commons is a Drupal distribution billed as “social business software.”
+Drupal Commons (DC) is a Drupal distribution billed as “social business software.”
 That means that Acquia is distributing Drupal bundled with some other modules preconfigured to work as a company’s interactive user-facing website.
-Drupal Commons 1.0 was released on August 5th.
+The most recent DC update 1.0 was released on August 5th.

 …the goal of Drupal Commons is to compete with the likes of Jive SBS and Telligent.